 Mass flow measurement of natural gas and combustion air flow provides essential information for a facility to operate at maximum efficiency and with minimal emissions.

 Measuring combustion air flow can be difficult because it is customary to have high flow rates at low pressures through irregular and large ducts.
 Swirls and turbulence, combined with insufficient straight runs, make it challenging to achieve the desired flow profiles, which can vary with different operating loads.

 The meter must be in calibration and have good repeatability.
-Tuning the boiler optimizes the combustion efficiency.
+Tuning the boiler optimizes combustion efficiency.
 During combustion tuning, the air-to-gas fuel rates are optimized at different boiler loads.
 Tuning includes measuring air and gas mass flow rates along with O2 and CO concentration, NOX concentration (if appropriate), outlet temperature, and flue-gas recirculation flow settings (if applicable).
 In air flow monitoring, the combustion air flow is tuned to match the gas flow to achieve the desired air-to-gas ratio when setting the fuel flow.
-The meter must provide repeatable flow measurement when operating at the same parameters on a different day.
+The meter must provide repeatable flow measurements when operating at the same parameters on a different day.

 Natural Gas Measurement

 Measuring natural gas flow to the combustion source can be used to improve overall combustion efficiency.